-Working with Toon Boom Harmony as a stand alone, a palette file can also be saved at the scene level, so that all of the palettes from the scene are stored together.
+Working with Harmony Stand Alone, a palette file can also be saved at the scene level, so that all of the palettes from the scene are stored together.
 The palette naming must be structured so the colourist or character builders can find the correct one.
 Saving the palettes at the scene level makes it very easy to back up the palettes and retrieve their location.